leodecm3/BackgroundUnity/README.md

-# Project Title
+## Background Unity

+We always use Unity to develop front-end "games", but what about backend software/service?
-This project goal is to prove that unity can be used as a back-end for another system.
-The game initiates hidden and keeps running without the user noticed.
+This project is a simple proof of concept that Unity can be used to develop such software.

-As proof of concept, it updates a TXT file.
+Since it's just proof of concept, all it will do is change a txt file without the user's knowledge! **The only way to know that the software is running is by opening the Task Manager.**

-## Getting Started
+## Use case

+This knowledge could be applied to develop an anti-cheating system entirely written in C# Unity or even a multiplayer server that does not appear on the windows taskbar.

+## How to open

+The build is inside this repo.
+But to open it in hidde mode, you must use the Bat file.

-just oppen BUILD\abrir jogo.bat
+just oppen **BUILD\abrir jogo.bat**

-### Prerequisites

-Windows

 ## Built With

 Unity 2020.1.6f1

-## Contributing

-fell free to submit pull requests to us.